hydro-jules/f2py-experiments/2_fib_array_datatype/README.md

 ValueError: failed to initialize intent(inout) array -- expected elsize=4 but got 8
 ```

 This time the mismatch in datatypes resulted in an error.
-Since the array `m` needs to be modified in place (because of the `intent(inout)` defined in Fortran), creating a copy of the array like for `intent(in)` in order to cast from 64-bit to 32-bit real numbers would not honour the expected behaviour of the Fortran subroutine, this is why `f2py` terminated the execution with an error.
+Since the array `m` needs to be modified in place (because of the `intent(inout)` defined in Fortran), `f2py` prevents the implicit casting from 64-bit to 32-bit real numbers that was allowed when dealing with `intent(in)` arrays.

-### 5 - Mismatch in datatype for the array with `intent(in,out)`
+### 5 - Mismatch in datatypes for the array with `intent(in,out)`

 `f2py` offers the possibility to define special intentions for variables that are specific to `f2py`.
 As introduced in section 6 of the [first experiment](../1_fib_array_intent), `!f2py intent(in,out)` can be used to return the `intent(inout)` variable, that would otherwise only be given as an input in a Python script.